Samyaksng/n8n_Workflows/Chat_bot_RAG/README.md

 # 🤖 Chatbot with Retrieval-Augmented Generation (RAG)
----

-This project provides a comprehensive solution for creating an automated document ingestion and Retrieval-Augmented Generation (RAG) chatbot.
-By leveraging a no-code/low-code workflow built in n8n, users can efficiently scrape content-rich websites, process the extracted data, and deploy a semantic chatbot powered by OpenAI and LangChain.
+This project offers a complete solution for developing an automated document ingestion and Retrieval-Augmented Generation (RAG) chatbot.
+By utilizing a no-code/low-code workflow created in n8n, users can effectively scrape content-rich websites, process the gathered data, and launch a semantic chatbot powered by OpenAI and LangChain.
----

 ## 📌 Features